 You should check your feet every day for any blisters, breaks in the skin, pain or any signs of infection such as swelling, heat or redness.

+If you discover any breaks in the skin or blisters, cover them with a sterile dressing.
+Do not burst blisters.
 If you cannot do this yourself, ask your partner or carer to help you.